firtoz/GPT-Shell/README.md

 Commands:
 - COMMAND_NAME: The name of the chat-gpt command
-- API_KEY_COMMAND_NAME: The name of the chat-gpt-openai-api-key command (if you want users to add the bot to their server)
+- CONFIG_COMMAND_NAME: The name of the config command (if you want users to be able to configure their bot setup)

 OpenAI API Key:
 - OPENAI_API_KEY: The API key for your OpenAI account